garfix/nligems/doc/internals.md

 There's an online parser that may help you to find rewrite rules for a sentence.
 It is the Stanford Parser:  <http://nlp.stanford.edu:8080/parser/index.jsp>

+__dependency grammars__ form a parse tree of dependency relations.
+An example parse tree:

+    - "contains"
+        - subject: "rock"
+            - det?: "which"
+        - object: "magnesium"

+The advantage is that the syntactic functions that form the dependency relations (i.e. subject, object, etc) are closely associated with semantic relations.

+When the grammar contains semantic constructs (or even database constructs) in stead of syntactic constructs, it is called a __semantic grammars__.
+An example parse tree is:

+    - S
+        - Specimen_question
+            - Specimen_spec
+                - "which rock"
+            - Contains_info
+                - "contains"
+                - Substance
+                    - "magnesium"

+A semantic grammar merges the phases of syntactic analysis and semantic analysis.
+The latter is the subject of the next paragraph.

 ### Semantic analysis

-Once the tree structure of the sentence is known, the syntactic information needs to be transformed and enriched into semantic information.
+Once the tree structure of the sentence is known, and the system does not use a semantic grammar, the syntactic information needs to be transformed and enriched into semantic information.

 Semantic Analysis maps words and word structures to semantic structures through a process of semantic composition.
 Semantic structures differ from syntactic structures in that they do not depend on the surface form of the sentence.